artursniegowski/Mastering_Python_through_Projects/README.md

 - fully mobile responsive with an adaptive side bar.</br>
 - customised error handling-403-page Forbidden.</br>
 - customised error handling-404-page not found.</br>
 - customised error handling-405 Method Not Allowed.</br>

+## 08_ToDo_List_Website
+This is a fully functional to-do list website. where the user needs to create an account and login in order to use it.
+After that, each account will be allowed to create to-do lists where various tasks can be added and, upon completion, marked as done and crossed out.
+This website makes it possible to keep track of your to-do tasks.
+To-do lists offer a way to increase productivity by stopping you from forgetting things, helping you prioritize tasks, managing tasks effectively, using your time wisely, and improving time management as well as workflow.
+This website was built with Python, Flask, SQLite (a one-to-many database), HTML, CSS, JavaScript, and Bootstrap 5.2.</br>
+The main features are:</br>
+- RESTful website: Authenticated users will be able to add / update / delete - ToDo lists and tasks from the database (via Flask HTTP requests and forms WTF and AJAX JavaScript) on the ToDo List website.
+Only authenticated users will have those rights.</br>
+- a AJAX PATCH request (with JavaScript).</br>
+- User authentication for the website and assigning different permissions based on their status.
+There will be 2 groups that are distinguished: logged-in users and anonymous users (not logged in). </br>
+- passwords that have been hashed and salted are saved in the database.</br>
+- all data will be stored in a SQLite database and managed using Flask-SQLAlchemy.</br>
+- making use of relational databases (one-to-many relationships) and cascade deletion. </br>
+- message flashing using Flask Flash to give feedback to the user.
+They will be visible only for one session. </br>
+- a multi-page website with an interactive nav bar. </br>
+- fully mobile responsive with an adaptive nav bar.</br>
+- customised error handling-401-Unauthorized.</br>
+- customised error handling-403-page Forbidden.</br>
+- customised error handling-404-page not found.</br>
+- customised error handling-405 Method Not Allowed.</br>